 “Good.
 We’d have to cover you in lead blankets if you were!
 Only joking, but we do it differently when there’s a foetus involved, so I have to ask.
 Laura, will you please get one of the porters to bring a chair – I don’t think we need bother with the trolley any longer.”

+Laura and I helped her transfer from the trolley to the chair.
 As I’d expected, I had a much happier bunny on my hands once she was sitting up and able to see more of the world – being stuck on your back and uncertain about what is going to happen to you is one of the most dispiriting things in the world – and I’ve seen it from both angles.
 I don’t like doctors and nurses looking down at me when I’m helpless, so why would she?

 The porter took her off to Radiology, and I went to fill in some more paperwork while I was waiting for her return – which included writing a death certificate for an old boy who’d been brought in earlier, and, to keep the coroner happy, making a short ‘sudden death’ statement to a W.P.C. about it.
-I also signed a couple of chits for pain medication and got Laura to order a couple more boxes of disposable gloves – I’d noticed that the level in the dispenser was getting low.
+I also signed a couple of chits for pain medication and got Laura to order a couple more boxes of disposable gloves – I’d noticed that the level in the dispenser in that cubicle was getting low.
 With the increased level of antibiotic-resistant bacteria these days, the less skin-to-skin contact the better.
 In A&E we get exposed to a lot more bodily fluids, of all descriptions, than most people, and you can’t be too careful.
 Sadly, a lot of the people who need our care already live fairly unsafe lifestyles, so the risks are certainly there.
-If you use intoxicants, then you’re more likely to fall over, and if you regularly abuse them to the level where the next you can’t remember what happened, then hygiene hasn’t been your number one priority.
+If you use intoxicants, then you’re more likely to fall over, and if you regularly abuse them to the level where the next morning you can’t remember what happened the night before, then hygiene hasn’t been your number one priority.

 The porter gave me the nod that Emily was back in her cubicle, so I thanked her and went to see what the damage was.
 My patient was still a little bit pale, but was clearly already bouncing back from her bad experience.
 I pulled up the X-Ray images on the computer screen and turned it so that she could see.